Bachelor of Arts (BA)

 Overview

-This course unit is designed to open up the archive as both a site of cultural production and site for researching cultural creative and media industries.
-In partnership with the John Rylands Research Institute, students will learn about the acquisition, appraisal, management and interpretation of archives, and access archival collections from artists, creatives and industry practitioners through the British Pop Archive and other relevant archives.
-They will critically consider the representation of cultural scenes and communities through archival management, interpretation and digital storytelling, with a focus on Manchester music scenes and histories.
-Assessment will comprise a group project developing an online exhibition and a critical reflection essay of an archival object.
+This course unit is designed to open up the archive as both a site of cultural production and site for researching culture and creativity.
+Students will learn about the acquisition, appraisal, management and interpretation of archives, and critically consider the representation of cultural scenes, communities, and histories through archival management, research, interpretation and exhibition.
+Assessment will comprise a critical essay and a group project.

 Aims